Are your leaders ambidextrous?

-Published 17 June 2022 in Brain circuits • 3 min read
+Published June 17, 2022 in Brain Circuits • 3 min read

 The US Federal Reserve Bank’s rate hike, the recent surge in bond yields, and the emergency meeting of the European Central Bank have all thrust inflation back into the spotlight this week.
 It’s unclear whether actions by these banks will be able to guide their economies to a soft landing, but with most of the globe still in pandemic recovery mode, the war in Ukraine, and supply chain disruptions from a variety of sources, inflation is going to be a difficult dragon to tame.
 There are a number of actions businesses can consider when dealing with inflationary pressures.
 Here are some you may want to review today: